 In premises liability, the negligent party uses the tactic of shared fault to pay you less money than you deserve.
 If an insurance adjuster or judge finds that your actions did partially cause the incident, you’ll likely receive a significantly lower financial award than if you didn’t share any fault.

 The comparative negligence rule allows the injured party to pursue compensation based on the percentage of blame they share.
 Let’s say your injury was 20% your fault, and your expenses total $10,000.
 You could only pursue a maximum of $8,000 in a claim or lawsuit.
 That’s $10,000 minus 20%.

 Compensatory and Punitive Damages in Oklahoma

-Damages are the financial compensation you receive for your total expenses and additional losses.
-Compensatory damages fall under two categories: economic and noneconomic.
+Damages are your financial compensation for your total expenses and additional losses.
+Compensatory damages fall under two categories: economic and non-economic.
 Economic damages are expenses, while noneconomic damages are pain arising from the injury.

 Oklahoma allows you to pursue the maximum settlement available for the following compensatory damages:

 - Mental anguish